-- Ruth Bader Ginsburg (The Notorious RBG) “No one can feel free from danger and destruction until the many torn threads of civilization are bound together again.
+- Ruth Bader Ginsburg: “No one can feel free from danger and destruction until the many torn threads of civilization are bound together again.
 We cannot feel safer until every nation, regardless of weapons or power, will meet together in good faith, the people worthy of mutual association.”

-Pithy Latin maxims.
-Sometimes a toast needs to comment nobly, or gently admonish a group, or maybe just be all stirring and inspirational.
+Sometimes a toast needs to comment nobly, gently admonish a group, or maybe just be all stirring and inspirational.
 Such moments call for ancient wisdom that has been handed down through the ages in nutshell mottos.
-These are the turns of phrase lifted from the writings of the great thinkers of the classical era, and that pop up now and then in scholarly papers or at the bottom of really good stationery.
+These are the turns of phrase lifted from the writings of the great thinkers of the classical era and that pop up now and then in scholarly papers or at the bottom of really good stationery.

 The authority and effect of a solid Latin motto come as much from its longevity as its content.
 Wise speakers and brilliant thinkers have employed them since people wore togas.
 Such a well-polished phrase lends you a little bit of its history and adds gravitas to the timber of your delivery.